maticnetwork/matic-cli/README.md

   - Destroys an `aws` key-pair given its `keyName`.
 The key gets deleted remotely from `aws`, cancelled from the authorized ssh keys of the devnet's machines and removed from local devnet folder.

+- `../../bin/express-cli --reorg-start [split]`

+  - Reorg the chain by creating two clusters in the network, where [split] param represents the number of nodes that one of the clusters will have (with other being [total number of nodes - split])

-- `../../bin/express-cli --reorg [index]`
+- `../../bin/express-cli --reorg-stop`

-  - Create 2 clusters of nodes by splitting the network on a given node index to simulate a chain reorg.
+  - Stops the reorg previously created by reconnecting all the nodes

 - `../../bin/express-cli --shadow-fork [blockNumber]`